-Disability Awareness Month (the month of April, 2006) Sponsored by the 504/ADA Committee
+Disability Awareness Month (April) Sponsored by the 504/ADA Committee

-This month-long schedule of activities included workshops, films, and even a Wheelchair Basketball Scrimmage.
-These activities sought to inform individuals about and assist individuals with various disabilities.
+This month-long schedule of activities included workshops and films that sought to inform individuals about and assist individuals with various disabilities.
+The Library offered a workshop that focused on technology for the disabled.